-- > provide an incentive for eligible personnel to achieve the long-term objectives of Mullen Group; - give suitable recognition to the ability and efforts of those individuals who contribute materially to our success; and - > attract and retain individuals of experience and ability in our employ;
+- > provide an incentive for eligible personnel to achieve the long-term objectives of Mullen Group; - give suitable recognition to the ability and efforts of those individuals who contribute materially to our success; and - attract and retain individuals of experience and ability in our employ;

 by providing them with the opportunity to acquire a proprietary interest in Mullen Group - thereby aligning the long-term interests of those individuals with our shareholders.
+The eligible personnel under the Stock Option Plan include our directors, officers, employees, consultants or an affiliate thereof, and persons providing services on an ongoing basis thereto.

-The Share Option component of our Compensation Program generally provides for eligible personnel to be granted up to a set number of Share Options over a five year period based upon their role within Mullen Group, their performance, any changes in nature of their duties and responsibilities and prior Share Option grants.
+The Share Option component of our Compensation Program generally provides for eligible personnel to be granted up to a set number of Share Options based upon their role within Mullen Group, their performance, any changes in nature of their duties and responsibilities and prior Share Option grants.
 The granting of Share Options is approved by the Board, following recommendation from the Board Chairman and the CNG Committee, with the pricing established by using the five day weighted average price of Mullen Group's Common Shares, as recorded by the TSX, for the five day period immediately preceding the date of grant.
-Unless otherwise determined by the Board, Share Options vest after a three year period and any unexercised Share Options expire at the end of ten years.
+Unless otherwise determined by the Board, Share Options generally vest after a three year period and any unexercised Share Options expire at the end of ten years.
+The most recent grant of November 6, 2017 had a graduated vesting period whereby one-third of the options vest after one year, another third after two years and the remaining third after three years.